jmmarotta/reapo/_docs/roadmap.md

 - better error handling for tools

-- plan and build modes
-  - planning tool?

-- rename reapo to clai

 - ensure file is read before write (ensure)
 - limit file read size to 2000 lines (ensure)

-- bash should have a timeout

 - adjust prompts according to the lastest claude code version
   - https://cchistory.mariozechner.at/
   - https://mariozechner.at/posts/2025-08-03-cchistory/?utm_source=tldrai

+- bash should have a timeout

 - certain tools always need permission
   - set in config